rohit507/UMD-CMSC498a-Intro-to-ESD/src/GPIO/layout.md

 You could replace it with a preprocessor macro, but writing those macros would be painful and tedious.
 @@
-Thankfully there's already a library of macros and structures that already exists, and which exploits the fact that the memory addresses for each single peripheral are laid out close together, and are tightly packed.
+Until you notice that the memory locations for these registers are structured, with registers performing related tasks placed close together.
+@@
+In fact, the adresses are chosen so that they can easily map to structs.
+@@
+Finding the base address of a particular block of registers, and defining a suitable structure, will give you easy to use pointers to all the registers in that block.
+@@
+There already exists a library that defines these structs and calculates the proper base addresses.

-CMSIS is a library written by engineers at NXP, and it sets up all these memory addresses as macros for you.
+**CMSIS** ^[CMSIS: Cortex Microcontroller Software Interface Standard] is a library written by engineers at ARM, and it sets up all these memory addresses as human readable macros for you.
 @@
 To see how it works let's look at the setup for the DAC (Digital to Analog Converter).